Frequently Asked Questions

 - What is my personal health responsibility?

 The following outlines expectations for all OSU students and employees while on campus.
 These are not only to protect your health, but the health of our entire community.
 Your continued support of these guidelines is appreciated.

-- All employees and students are asked to take special precautions to avoid exposure for at least two weeks prior to the start of the semester.
+- All employees and students are asked to take special precautions to avoid exposure.

 - Sick employees and students must stay home.